Approaches

 -

-We are collaborating with international experts (led by Professor Doug Easton) in carrying out large studies to identify genetic variations that affect people’s risk of breast and ovarian cancer.
-These tests could aid in spotting people at high risk from these cancers; in the future, they could be offeed tailored screening or prevention advice.
+Now that we have developed an accurate method for determining an Asian woman’s risk of developing breast cancer, we are collaborating with international experts at the University of Cambridge in carrying out implementation studies to determine how to roll out these tools to benefit Asians, particularly Malaysians who have difficulty accessing breast cancer screening.
+These tests could aid in spotting people at high risk from these cancers; in the future, they could be offered tailored screening or prevention advice.

 -

-Nabibah Haron is working with the Ministry of Health to investigate whether a mobile phone app can aid in identifying people with suspicious growths in their mouths that could develop into oral cancer if they aren’t treated early.
+We are also working with Ministry of Health and community partners in developing effective methods to enabling greater awareness of the signs and symptoms of breast cancer, through our community patient navigation programme.We are working with the Ministry of Health to investigate whether our AI-enabled mobile phone app (MeMoSA) can aid in identifying people with suspicious growths in their mouths that could develop into oral cancer if they aren’t treated early.
 Our researchers are helping to tackle the barriers of screening, particularly in rural populations where people may not be aware of the signs and symptoms of cancer.

 If you need more information about the signs and symptoms of cancer, please download our “Be Frank” booklet: